Bartloc/daily-coding-problem-python/README.md

 For example, given the string "()())()", you should return 1.
 Given the string ")(", you should return 2, since we must remove all of them.

+#### Problem 106
+This problem was asked by Pinterest.

+Given an integer list where each number represents the number of hops you can make, determine whether you can reach to the last index starting at index 0.

+For example, [2, 0, 1, 0] returns true while [1, 1, 0, 1] returns false.

 #### Problem 175

 This problem was asked by Google.